EmeraldMable/Bella-e-commerce-website-/README.md

 ## General info
 What is it about?
-    This project is creating e-commerce website for Bella-local cosmetic products of Myanmar.
+    This project is creating e-commerce website for Bella-local cosmetic productsof Myanmar.

 Why did I choose it?
     While I was collecting ideas to build my personal project, I saw Bella official website by chance.
 On their offical website, I found UI unappealing and inconsistent.
 So I choose to build bella website as my frontend project but ended as a mern-stack website as I challenged myself along the way.

 What did I gain from building this project?
     I got improved in not only frontend but also backend, specifically, in react 90%, tailwind css 80% , mongodb 70% , express 65%, nodejs 50% , redux toolkit 50% and others such as jwt, firebase, authentication, cookie etc.